 The ideal size for a favicon is either 16×16 pixels or 32×32 pixels.
 If your favicon file is too large, then it will be reduced to 32×32 pixels when you upload it to Shopify.

-Now here is an example when it is set to a really high number.
+Now here is an example of when the “fixed height” value is set higher, to 680px:

 Supported image formats

 Shopify supports the following image formats.
-Uploading anything else is not going to work.
-This is something that is controlled by Shopify and the theme has no control over what file types can be used.
+Uploading anything else will not work.
+This is controlled entirely by Shopify, with no theme having any impact over what file types can be used.

 Image size limit

-When you upload images to the admin, Shopify will compress them.
-This is not controlled by the theme and there is no way to disable this.
-For details and a breakdown of how much compression happens based on file type, you can check out their support article linked below.
+When you upload images to the Shopify platform, it will compress them (to make them smaller in file size).
+This is not controlled by the theme and there is no way to prevent this from happening.
+For details and a breakdown of how much compression takes place, based on file type, you can check out Shopify’s support article linked below:

 Image colour different to original after uploading

-Some images can store data known as a colour profile which Shopify may strip out because some devices may not support it.
-This is not something that the theme has any control over this is again controlled by Shopify.
+Some images can store data known as a colour profile which Shopify may strip out because some devices do not support it.
+This is not something that the theme has any control over and is again dictated by the broader Shopify platform.

 Image resizing applications